 The start of spring usually begins with the annual St. Patrick’s day celebration to welcome in the green of spring!!
-To bring in the “green” we joyfully marched in the snow, dressed all in green, to carry the banner for our employer, Adirondack Health, in the annual Saranac Lake St. Patrick’s Day parade.
+To bring in the “green” we joyfully marched in the snow, dressed all in green, to carry a banner in the annual Saranac Lake St. Patrick’s Day parade.

 One has to wonder if you looked at the choices, hiking, riding the bobsled down an icy track, or navigating a sled during a skeleton ride which of these choices would give someone a bloody nose?

 The answer seems obvious, skeleton!
 You are inches from the ice with your head bouncing occasionally off the ground, if you picked this one you were wrong!
 Hiking the least obvious choice was the culprit.
 Hiking through the snow a twig–no joke, a twig managed to find Dave’s nose and puncture the sensitive tissue of the nose causing quite an event.